Omni Family Health

 Notice of Data Breach

 Omni Family Health is informing individuals of a recent security incident involving personal information.
-Omni may maintain your information if you are a current or former employee or patient of Omni, or if you were referred to Omni for medical care.
 While we are unaware of any reports of fraud or identity theft as a result of this incident, we encourage individuals to read this notice carefully as it contains information regarding the incident and steps they can take to safeguard their personal information.

 Please be assured all health centers remain open during normal business hours and our providers and staff continue to operate safely and securely.